Specific Learning Difficulties and handwriting

 GOV.UK has useful information on special needs together with good links to other national and local network help lines.

-Your child may have very specific educational needs, however all the major charities, associations and organisation that will be able to relate to your child’s needs will have local contacts on their web sites.
+Your child may have very specific educational needs, however all the major charities, associations and organisations that will be able to relate to your child’s needs will have local contacts on their web sites.

 Additional SEN Support